redpanda-data/redpanda/docs/www/configuration.md

     # The path to the truststore PEM file.
 Only required if client authentication
     # is enabled.
     truststore_file: ""

+  # The IP address and port for the internal RPC server.
+  # Default: 127.0.0.0:33145
+  rpc_server:
+    address: "0.0.0.0"
+    port: 33145

+# TLS configuration for the RPC server.
+  # Default: null
+  rpc_server_tls:
+    # Whether to enable TLS for the RPC server.
+    enabled: false
+    # Require client authentication
+    require_client_auth: false
+    # The path to the server certificate PEM file.
+    cert_file: ""
+    # The path to the server key PEM file
+    key_file: ""
+    # The path to the truststore PEM file.
+Only required if client authentication
+    # is enabled.
+    truststore_file: ""

   # Address of RPC endpoint published to other cluster members.
   # Default: 0.0.0.0:33145
   advertised_rpc_api:
     address: "0.0.0.0"
     port: 33145

+  # Multiple listeners are also supported as per KIP-103.
+  # The names must match those in advertised_kafka_api
+  kafka_api:
+  - address: "0.0.0.0"
+    name: internal
+    port: 9092
+  - address: "0.0.0.0"
+    name: external
+    port: 9093

+  # TLS configuration for the Kafka API.
+  # Default: null
+  kafka_api_tls:
+    # Whether to enable TLS for the Kafka API.
+    enabled: false
+    # Require client authentication
+    require_client_auth: false
+    # The path to the server certificate PEM file.
+    cert_file: ""
+    # The path to the server key PEM file
+    key_file: ""
+    # The path to the truststore PEM file.
+Only required if client authentication
+    # is enabled.
+    truststore_file: ""

   # Multiple listeners are also supported as per KIP-103.
   # The names must match those in kafka_api